 However, the picture isn’t all dark and gloomy.
 In the remaining three categories we find examples of a few sites that are more or less flawless within a particular category.
 More specifically, Northern Tool scored close to perfect in Copywriting.
 Gilt did exceptionally well in Navigation.
 And Amway proved outstanding in Flow.
-(Do note that these site may have been near-perfect in their respective category but that’s not to say these sites had perfect checkout usability overall – they still violate crucial checkout usability guidelines in the other categories.)
+(Do note that these site may have been near-perfect in their respective category but that’s not to say these sites had perfect checkout usability overall – they still violate crucial checkout usability guidelines in the other categories in their UX process.)

 It’s Not About a Single Fix